run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 | Cluster is fully loaded | Go over the table of active Projects and check that fairness between Projects was enforced, by reviewing the number of allocated GPUs for each Project, ensuring each Project was allocated with its fair-share portion of the cluster. |
 | Cluster is not fully loaded | Go to the Jobs view to review the resources requested for that Job (CPU, CPU memory, GPU, GPU memory).<br> Go to the Nodes view to verify that there is no Node with enough free resources that can host that Job. |

 Also, check the command that the user used to submit the job.
-The Reseracher may have requested a specific Node for that Job.
+The Researcher may have requested a specific Node for that Job.

 ## Analytics Dashboard